chiefdinkan/reddit-wallpaper-downloader/README.md

 ## How it works

-1. The script sends a request to the Reddit API to get the JSON data for the latest posts in the r/wallpapers subreddit, limited to 100 posts at a time.
+1. The script sends a request to the Reddit API to get the JSON data for the latest posts in the selected subreddit , limited to 100 posts at a time.
 2. The script then randomly picks a post from the returned JSON data that has an image link hosted on i.redd.it, reddit.com, or i.imgur.com.
 3. If the post is a gallery, it randomly selects an image from the gallery.
 4. The script fetches the image link and saves it as a .jpg file with a filename that includes the date and time the image was downloaded, as well as the title of the post.